- Home

 Translating a real-world situation into one or more equations that capture its mathematical relationships and constraints.

-Why is Modeling with Equations important?
+What is the Modeling with Equations formula?

 Prerequisites